 Deputy Chief of Police William “Todd” Henry, Biography

-The Intelligence and Vice Divisions were combined into the Specialized Investigations Division (SID) in May 2004.
-The SID includes various units such as narcotics, gangs, prostitution, gambling, gun crimes, hate crimes, terrorism, seizures, and dignitary protection.
+Todd was promoted to Captain on January 1, 2004 and was task with combining the Intelligence and Vice Divisions into the Specialized Investigations Division (SID) in May 2004.
+The SID includes various units such as narcotics, gangs, prostitution, gambling, gun crimes, hate crimes, terrorism, and dignitary protection.

-In July of 2006 Todd attended the Police Executive Research Forum’s Senior Management Institute for Police, an intensive three week course hosted by Boston University and staffed mainly by instructors from Harvard’s John F. Kennedy School of Government.
+In July of 2006 Todd attended the Police Executive Research Forum’s Senior Management Institute for Police, an intensive three week course hosted by Boston University and staffed by instructors from Harvard’s John F. Kennedy School of Government.

 In the summer of 2009 Todd attended the International Association of Chief’s of Police (IACP) Leadership in Police Organizations three week training program.

 On July 1, 2009 Todd was appointed as Commander of the Hermitage Police Precinct.
 Hermitage Precinct covers over 120 square miles and has over 160 officers/detectives/staff to provide service to over 120,000 Davidson County residents.
 Hermitage Precinct has over 100 community groups, 2 lakes (Old Hickory and Percy Priest) with adjoining recreation areas and Opry Mills Mall.
 As Commander of Hermitage Precinct Todd managed the intensive recovery from the 2010 flood for that area.